explosion/spaCy/CONTRIBUTING.md

   [`spacy`](https://github.com/topics/spacy?o=desc&s=stars) and
   [`spacy-extensions`](https://github.com/topics/spacy-extension?o=desc&s=stars)
   to make it easier to find.
 Those are also the topics we're linking to from the spaCy website.
-If you're sharing your project on Twitter, feel free to tag [@spacy_io](https://twitter.com/spacy_io) so we can check it out.
+If you're sharing your project on X, feel free to tag [@spacy_io](https://x.com/spacy_io) so we can check it out.

 - Once your extension is published, you can open a [PR](https://github.com/explosion/spaCy/pulls) to suggest it for the